Vervious/gpt/README.md

 For efficiency, we can also consider projecting down the keyspace into a smaller space.
 (This projection matrix is perhaps shared by all of the nodes?)

+Honestly, it'd be nice to increase the learning rate for the MLP sections only, that would be nice.